gabe-kai/EarthRing/docs/07-streaming-system.md

 ## Chunk Loading Strategy

-### Server-Driven Streaming Contracts (New)
+### Server-Driven Streaming Contracts ✅ **IMPLEMENTED**

 The client no longer decides which chunks/zones to fetch.
-Instead, it describes the player’s pose once and the server responds with a subscription identifier plus preselected chunks.
-Future deltas are streamed automatically (implementation in progress).
+Instead, it describes the player's pose once and the server responds with a subscription identifier plus preselected chunks.
+Future deltas are streamed automatically as the camera moves.

 #### Subscription Request